 Monitoring.
 Introduce processes and systems to monitor and protect individual levels of in‑game spending (to the extent technologically and legally practical, and where proportionate).
 Where spending indicates patterns of spending that are not typical for that individual or for players as a whole, consider sending automated reminders to players, having a cooling-off period where no further spending is possible or other appropriate and proportionate measures.

 Disclosure of loot boxes.
+Comply with all laws relating to loot boxes.
+Where legal to offer loot boxes, comply with best industry practice and voluntary industry codes by utilising responsible design to allow players (and guardians) to make informed decisions.
 Disclose the use of paid or hard currency loot boxes (or other chance systems) up-front before a player purchases, downloads or signs up to a game and describe their potential contents and the chances of that content being received in simple and easy to understand language.
+Consider approaches which provide a de facto cap on expenditure, for example, through the use of finite loot box collections.

 P.5.
 Spending and Time Management